Do you have the talent and ambition to work at the cutting edge of large-scale high-precision engineering?

 The University of Sheffield has been named by The Sunday Times as one of the UK’s 100 best not-for-profit organisations to work for.

 Alongside the AMRC with Boeing, we provide industry-supported training and career development through the AMRC Training Centre and Industrial Doctorate Centre in Machining Science.
-We also work closely with the National Skills Academy Nuclear Manufacturing to provide expert training for industry needs.
+We also work closely with the National Skills Academy for Nuclear to provide expert training for industry needs.